Topics in Computer and Network Security

 CS 356 is graduate course that covers foundational work and current topics in computer and network security.
 The course consists of reading and discussing published research papers, presenting recent security work, and completing an original research project.

-This course is largely based on in-person discussion rather than lecture.
-Attendance and participation is expected.
+⚠️ This course is based on in-person discussion of research.
+On time, in-person attendance and participation is required.

-Course Assistant: Kimberly Ruth.
+Course Assistant: Catherine Han.
 Office hours by appointment.

 Prerequisites: CS 356 is open to all graduate students as well as advanced undergraduate students.
 While the course has no official prerequisites, it requires a mature understanding of software systems and networks.
 Students are expected to have taken CS 155: Computer and Network Security or equivalent.

-Communication: We use Ed for announcements and discussion.
+Communication: We use Ed Discussion for announcements and discussion.
 Students can submit anonymous feedback at any time.

-Submissions: All course assignments should be submitted through Gradescope.
-Enrollment code: VBDPWP.
+Submissions: All course assignments are to be submitted through Gradescope.
+Enrollment code: 5KD4V3.

 The tentative schedule and required readings for the class are below: